jamiemaguiredotnet/AIJobExposure/README.md

 The dataset covers a sample of occupations — it is not exhaustive of every role in either economy.

+Unlike Karpathy's tool, which scores occupations dynamically, this is a point-in-time snapshot.
+The data does not refresh automatically — scores and employment figures reflect the state at the time of last update.

 ## License

 MIT